mrbelowski/r3e_crewchief_v3/README.txt

 "do I have to pit / do I need to pit / do I have a mandatory pit stop / do I have a mandatory stop / do I have to make a pit stop"
 "where's [opponent driver last name]"
-"who's [ahead / behind]" (this one only works if you have the driver name recording for that driver)
+"who's [ahead / behind]" (this one only works if you have the driver name recording for that driver) "tell me the gaps / don't tell me the gaps" (switch on and off 'deltas' mode where the time deltas in front and behind get read out on each lap.
+Note that these messages will play even if you have disabled messages)

 Other button assignments
 ------------------------
-You can assign the 'toggle spotter on/off' and 'toggle race updates on/off' to separate buttons if you want to be able to toggle the spotter function and toggle the crew chief's updates on or off during the race.
-This doesn't require voice recognition to be installed - simply run the app, assign a button to one or both of these functions, and when in-race pressing that button will toggle the spotter or crew chief on and off.
+You can assign the 'toggle spotter on/off', 'toggle race updates on/off' and 'toggle opponent deltas' to separate buttons if you want to be able to toggle the spotter function and toggle the crew chief's updates on or off during the race.
+This doesn't require voice recognition to be installed - simply run the app, assign a button to one or both of these functions, and when in-race pressing that button will toggle the spotter / crew chief / opponent deltas on and off.

 Properties